roxk/idlgen/README.md

 #### Base

-To specify the base type and interface for a runtime class, the class should inherit from `idlgen::base` tag template.
-For example, to inherit from `Page` and implement `INotifyPropertyChanged`, a runtime class should inherit `idlgen::base<Windows::UI::Xaml::Controls::Page, Windows::UI::Xaml::Data::INotifyPropertyChanged>`.
+To specify the base type and interface for a runtime class/interface, developers should specify the base types in the corresponding tag template's template parameters.
+For runtime class, the tag template is `idlgen::author_class`.
+For interface, `idlgen::author_interface`.

+For example, to inherit from `Page` and implement `INotifyPropertyChanged`, an implementation type should inherits `idlgen::author_class<Windows::UI::Xaml::Controls::Page, Windows::UI::Xaml::Data::INotifyPropertyChanged>`.
+To add required interface, an authored interface should inherits `idlgen::author_interface<BaseInterface>`.

 #### Property